Train Travel vs Air Travel: Which Is Bette

 8. Luggage Flexibility

 Flying can be a pain, especially when it comes to your bags.
 Airlines are strict about how much you can bring.
-You will quickly find that space to put things is limited and that the size restrictions for what you can carry on are tight.
+You will quickly find that the space to put things is limited.
+The size restrictions for what you can carry on are tight.
 Bringing extra bags could cost you a lot.
-Don't even get me started on trying to remember the rules for liquids and electronics when you are going through security.
+Don't even get me started on trying to remember the rules for liquids and electronics when you go through security.
 It's just one more thing to worry about.

 Taking the train, on the other hand, can be much easier when transporting luggage.
 Usually, you can bring many bags without paying extra.
-Also, you do not need to worry about liquid restrictions, which is great if you're traveling with family or need to bring big items.
+Also, you do not need to worry about liquids restrictions.
+That's great if you're traveling with family or need to bring big items.

 The Bottom Line: If you are trying to bring a lot of stuff with you, the train is the way to go.